SmileXie/cdls/Readme.md

         c                       Column Display
         s                       Sort by

-        In configuration screen, use arrow button to navigate in configuration, use space to select, and use enter to confirm.
+        In configuration screen, use `arrow buttons` to navigate in configuration, use `space` to select, and use `q` to confirm.

 3. Exit cdls

         Enter button                 Exit cdls and jump to current directory

+# Dependencies

+* libncurses5

+        Install in ubuntu: sudo apt-get install libncurses5-dev

 # Bugs